Jacques Judah Lyons

+Jacques Judah Lyons (August 25, 1814 - August 13, 1877) was a Surinamese-born Spanish Portuguese Jewish American hazzan, composer, amateur historian, and man of much community service.
+He is famous for his long tenured hazzanut at Congregation Shearith Israel, his community service and charitable work, his self composed melodies, and his strict adherence to and support of Jewish tradition in the face of assaults upon it from movements to reform.

 Biography

-Lyons was a son of Judah and Mary Lyons, and born in Surinam on August 25, 1814.
-He received his education in Suriname, and was rabbi of the Spanish and Portuguese congregation there, Neveh Shalom, for five years.
-He left Surinam in 1837 and went to Richmond, Virginia, where for two years he was rabbi of the Congregation Beth Schalom.
-In 1839 he was elected rabbi of the Spanish and Portuguese Congregation Shearith Israel, New York City, in succession to Isaac Seixas, and served the congregation thirty-eight years, successfully combating every movement to change the form of worship in his congregation.
+Jacques Lyons was a son of Judah and Mary Lyons, and born in Surinam on August 25, 1814.
+After receiving his education there, he became the rabbi of Neveh Shalom, the Spanish and Portuguese congregation of Surinam, for five years.
+In 1837 moved to Richmond, Virginia, where for two years as the hazzan of Congregation Beth Shalome.
+In 1839 he was elected hazzan of Congregation Shearith Israel in New York City, succeeding Isaac Seixas.
+Lyons served the congregation until his death thirty-eight years later.
+He helped successfully defeat every movement to change the tradition of worship in his congregation.

+Accomplishments

-Lyons was among those who founded The Jews' (now Mount Sinai) Hospital; he was actively concerned in founding the Jewish Board of Delegates and Hebrew Free Schools and was superintendent of the Polonies Talmud Torah School, in connection with his own congregation.
-For many years he was president of the Hebra Hased ve-Emet and of the Sampson Simpson Theological Fund.
-Lyons was an ardent student and collected a library that is now in possession of the Jewish Theological Seminary of America.
+Lyons participated in many charitable exploits.
+He was among those who founded The Jews' (now Mount Sinai) Hospital.
+He was also actively concerned in founding the Jewish Board of Delegates and Hebrew Free Schools and was superintendent of the Polonies Talmud Torah School affiliated with Shearith Israel.
+For many years he was president of the Hebra Hased Va-Emet and of the Sampson Simson Jewish Seminary and Scientific Institute.
+These works represent his larger dedication to both the Jewish tradition and its prioritizing betterment of society (acts of Hesed).

+Rev. Lyons was also a scholar of both history and of Jewish practice.
+In his diligent study of American Jewish History (which he had hoped to one day right a book about) Lyons amassed an immense library that is now owned by the American Jewish Historical Society.
 In 1857, in connection with the Rabbi Dr. Abraham de Sola of Montreal, he prepared and published a Hebrew calendar covering fifty years, together with an essay on the Jewish calendar system.

-Lyons died in New York City on August 12, 1877.
+This calendar and its essay serve as a valuable source for information on the early Jewish communities of North America.

+Lyons also contributed much to the choral and musical repertoire as hazzan of Congregation Shearith Israel.
+He was noted for his skill as a tenor, and also for arranging many choral pieces and introducing new melodies into the synagogue service.
+For example, his arrangement of Tenu Shebaha (recorded here by the Shearith Israel choir of today) is sung on the Festival of the Rejoicing of the Torah (Simhath Torah) in honor of the hatanim, the congregants chosen to read the last portion and first portion of the pentateuch.
+Lyons also composed a melody for Yigdal that is in use sporadically by the congregation to this day.